cloudfoundry/app-autoscaler-release/ci/terragrunt/README.md

 ### Permissions

-Users who are required to perform operations need to be added in the Role `WG CI Manage` via IAM in Google Cloud console.
+Users who are required to perform operations need to be added in the Role `WG CI Manage` via IAM in the Google Cloud console.

 # Prerequisites for a fresh project
 ## 1. Configuration
 Adjust `config.yml`

+For your project:
+* Copy terragrunt code from `terragrunt/concourse-wg-ci'
+* Use git resource for terraform modules (or copy `terraform-modules` folder)
 ## 2. Logon to your GCP account
 ```
 gcloud auth login && gcloud auth application-default login